dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * [Interviews Milestone](/projects/milestones/interviews)
 * interview someone you don't know well (paired)
-* tell stories, stir the pot, get inspired
+* tell stories, stir the pot, get inspired, find synergies
 * talk about things you hate, ideas you have, cool technologies you want to try or have tried
 * 15 min or so then switch